andyzhangx/demo/aks/README.md

 ```

 Workaround is as following:
-Create a `Standard_LRS` storage account in the same resource group with AKS cluster and wait for a few seconds, azure file PVC will be created successfully.
+Create a `Standard_LRS` storage account in a `shadow resource group` which contains all resources of your aks cluster, e.g. if you create an aks cluster `andy-aks182` in westus2 region, then `shadow resource group` would be `MC_andy-aks182_andy-aks182_westus2`, wait for a few seconds, azure file PVC will be created successfully.

 #### Links
 [Azure Container Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/)